 Run for A Claus.
-Sunday, December 15, 2019 in New London.
+Sunday, December 15, 2019.
 This a 2.5 mile race.
-Entry includes a complete Santa suit along with a merry post-race party at Hot Rod Cafe.
+Entry includes a complete Santa suit along with a merry post-race party at Hot Rod Café.
 Get your Santa on in style!
 Decorate, embellish, bedazzle or jolly-up your Santa suit - awards will be provided for the most festive adult and child costume.

 Freedom From Smoking.
-Starting on January 7, 2020 at 6pm at Windham Hospital.
 Quitting smoking is the best thing you can do to improve your health.
 This is a free, evidence-based, eight session program.
+Starting on January 7, 2020 at 6pm at Windham Hospital.

-$\underline{\text{Resolution Run }5k.} \ \text{Sunday, January } 12,2020 \ \text{in South Windsor.
-Start} \\ \text{the new year running strong at the Resolution Run}$
+Resolution Run 5k.
+Sunday January 12, 2020 in South Windsor.
+Start the new year running strong at the Resolution Run.

-$\frac{Tolland\ County\ Chamber\ of\ Commerce's\ Health\ and\ Wellness\ Fair\ .}{Free\ and\ open\ to\ the\ public.\ January\ 14,\ 2020\ 12-3pm,\ Rain\ date}$ January\ 21,\ 2020\ at \ 8\ Keynote\ Dr.\ Vernon,\ CT
+Tolland County Chamber of Commerce's Health and Wellness Fair.
+Free and open to the public.
+January 14, 2020 12-3pm, Rain date January 21, 2020 at 8 Keynote Dr. Vernon, CT